 We believe membership is ultimately a gospel partnership.

 Throughout the New Testament we find organzized groups of believers engaging in the commission given them by Jesus Christ.
 This is what Randolph Street is, an organized & unified group of belivers given to reaching the world with the gospel of Jesus Christ.

 We believe membership is crucial to the health & effectiveness of a local church.

 It is a clear teaching of Scripture that Christians should be a functioning part of a local Church.
 Commitment to an identifiable, specific group of believers is the Biblical model.
 Because we are passionate about the spiritual health of our families, we challenge our attendees to commit to membership with Randolph Street Church or to quickly partner with another gospel-loving local Church.

 Church membership is not synonymous with attendance.
 Attendance is easy, as little is at stake if little is invested.
 However, membership means we make a heavy investment.
 In a congregation of sinful human beings the potential exists for hurt, pain and frustration; however, as we view one another through "gospel lenses," immense joy awaits as we model the gospel in our relationships and support each other as we strive to follow Christ.

 For a person to partner with Randolph Street there are 4 important steps.

-Week 1: The Gospel and its Effects
+Session 1: Understanding the Gospel and its Effects

 #2) Membership Form: a document to be completed and submitted to a staff pastor.